MadcowD/ell/docs/src/getting_started.rst

     greeting = hello("Sam Altman")
     print(greeting)

-``ell`` simplifies prompting by encouraging you to define prompts as functional units.
+``ell2a`` simplifies prompting by encouraging you to define prompts as functional units.
 In this example, the ``hello`` function defines a system prompt via the docstring and a user prompt via the return string.
 Users of your prompt can then simply call the function with the defined arguments, rather than manually constructing the messages.
 This approach makes prompts more readable, maintainable, and reusable.

-Understanding ``@ell.simple``
+Understanding ``@ell2a.simple``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``@ell.simple`` decorator is a key concept in ell.
+The ``@ell2a.simple`` decorator is a key concept in ell2a.
 It transforms a regular Python function into a **Language Model Program (LMP)**.
 Here's what's happening:

 1. The function's **docstring** becomes the **system message**.
 2. The **return value** of the function becomes the **user message**.